microsoft/DirectML/TensorFlow/README.md

 ## Getting Started

-TensorFlow on DirectML is supported on both the latest versions of Windows 10 and the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).
+TensorFlow with DirectML is supported on both the latest versions of Windows 10 and the [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/about).

 For detailed instructions on getting started, see [GPU accelerated ML training (docs.microsoft.com)](http://aka.ms/gpuinwsldocs).